 Upon graduating art school in 2000, Rosalba Salinardi enrolled in the Architecture Department of the University La Sapiens, Rome in a move brought about by her curiosity for a discipline that would shape the space surrounding her.
 Before graduating from university, she began collaborating with architects aware that the academic world differs significantly to day-to-day architectural practice.
-At RMJM Italy, Rosalba is the designer responsible for the industrial design sector and follows the development of the product throughout all the designing phases, from original idea to production.
+At RMJM Italia, Rosalba is the designer responsible for the industrial design sector and follows the development of the product throughout all the designing phases, from original idea to production.

 When did you decide you wanted to work in architecture?